 • How many of these hours will be spent in psychotherapy or in seminars?

-5. What type of preparations are you expecting from us before we arrive?
+5. What preparations are you expecting from us before we arrive?

 • Will this assessment of our relationship be done online or on paper?
 How extensive is it?